eclipse-ecsp/androidVehicleConnectApp/README.md

 Please read [CONTRIBUTING.md](https://github.com/eclipse-ecsp/androidVehicleConnectApp/blob/main/CONTRIBUTING.md) for details on how to raise an issue and submit a pull request to us.

+## Note
+License scanning for third-party libraries in the application excludes Firebase library dependencies.
+As Firebase libraries are not open source, they are rejected by the scanning tool.
+Consequently, these dependencies were removed from the dependency collection list prior to initiating the license scan.

+Firebase libraries are utilized to implement the notification flow within the application.

 ## License